syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 ### Swimlane Header

-Swimlane Header was the primary element for swimlanes.
+The Swimlane Header was the primary element for swimlanes.
 The [`Header`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Header.html) property of swimlane allows you to define its textual description and to customize its appearance.

->Note: By using this header,the swimlane interaction will be performed,like selection, dragging,etc.
+>Note: By using this header,the swimlane interaction will be performed,like selection, dragging,and more.

-The following code example illustrates how to define a swimlane header.
+The following code example explains how to define the swimlane header.

 {% tabs %}
 {% highlight xaml %}